 - 1. State waters are classified under a system that identifies the beneficial uses that each waterbody will be expected to support.
 State waters in Montana initially were classified in 1955 and the system has been substantially modified over the years. - 2.
-State water quality standards identify the specific water quality conditions that must be met for a waterbody to support each beneficial use. - 3.
+State water quality standards identify the water quality conditions that must be met for a waterbody to support each beneficial use. - 3.
 Many entities and organizations collect data (for many different reasons) which indicate the quality of waters and their compliance with the applicable water quality standards. - 4.
 The Department of Environmental Quality (DEQ) searches out the available data and identifies waterbodies for which there are "sufficient credible data" to make valid and reliable determinations of beneficial use support. - 5.
 When sufficient data are available for a waterbody, DEQ compares the data with water quality criteria and guidelines to make "beneficial use-support determinations."
-Waterbodies that do not fully support all uses designated under the standards are placed on the 303(d) List of impaired waters. - 6.
-Waters on the 303(d) List are prioritized and scheduled for the development of plans to correct their impaired condition.
+Waterbodies that do not fully support all applicable uses are considered to be "threatened" or "impaired". - 6.
+Impaired and threatened waters are prioritized and scheduled for the development of plans to correct their impaired condition.
 (Additional data may be collected before planning starts to verify existing conditions or to further identify the causes and sources of impairment). - 7.
-Plans are developed for waterbodies on the 303(d) List identifying actions that will be taken to improve water quality so that the waterbody can fully support the applicable beneficial uses. - 8.
+Plans are developed identifying actions that will be taken to improve water quality so that the waterbody can fully support the applicable beneficial uses. - 8.
 Planned actions are implemented and monitoring is done to ensure that water quality improves at least as much as necessary for the waterbody to fully support its beneficial uses.

-This appendix focuses on steps 4 and 5 from the above list, discussing in detail the process and methods employed by Montana DEQ to accomplish these two steps.
-To provide background information for the discussion of Steps 4 and 5, an overview will first be provided of Steps 1-3.
-Steps 6-8 are addressed in the relevant DEQ water quality planning documents.
+This appendix will focus on steps 4 and 5 from the above list, discussing in detail the process and methods employed by Montana DEQ to accomplish these two steps.
+To provide background information for this detailed discussion of Steps 4 and 5, an overview will first be provided of steps 1-3.